linuxkit/linuxkit/docs/yaml.md

   - `peer` specifies the name of the other end when creating a `veth` interface.
 This end will remain in the root namespace, where it can be attached to a bridge.
 Specifying this implies `add: veth`.
 - `bindNS` specifies a namespace type and a path where the namespace from the container being created will be bound.
 This allows a namespace to be set up in an `onboot` container, and then using `net: path` for a `service` container to use that network namespace later.
+- `namespace` overrides the LinuxKit default containerd namespace to put the container in; only applicable to services.

 An example of using the `runtime` config to configure a network namespace with `wireguard` and then run `nginx` in that namespace is shown below:
 ```